 - Stacked timbers beside or near building structure

 - From under pavers that will conceal entry

 - By constructing mud tubes over concrete stumps

 All of these are just some of the main areas which can and will act as an invitation for the termite to enter your home.
-A termite can travel approx. 50 metres from the central nest site in search of food, and have even been noted to have travelled some 100 metres from the main nest.
+A termite can travel approx. 50 meters from the central nest site in search of food, and have even been noted to have traveled some 100 meters from the main nest.

 6 – 12 monthly termites inspection recommended